About this day

 Kerry was one of the first Forensic Psychologists to train in the NHS and has since worked with some of Britain’s most complex and challenging criminals in prison, hospital and community settings.

-Dance and the brain Peter Lovatt, University of Hertfordshire
+Dance and the brain Peter Lovatt, Director of Dance Psychology at Movement in Practice

 What’s the link between dancing and the brain?
 How does dancing change the way we think and solve problems?
 Why is the way we move linked to our hormonal and genetic make up?
 This is the science of dance.